gusantos1/Azure-Devops-Spark/README.md

 ## Agile Methods

-The Agile class receives any PySpark dataframe, it is formed by aggregation methods and types of filters that make customization flexible to apply agility metrics.
+The Agile class receives any PySpark dataframe, it is formed by aggregation methods and types of filters that make customization flexible to apply agile metrics.
 Agile doesn't have, for example, a cycle time method, but it is possible to create from the avg method with your customizations.

 All public methods of this class return a Detail object containing detail and df attributes, detail is the dataframe version before aggregation and df is the dataframe already aggregated.